 1488 Hertel Ave., Buffalo

-Steve’s Clam Bar is a hidden gem newly relocated to 1488 Hertel Ave. at the corner of Sterling Ave.
+Steve’s Clam Bar is a hidden gem located at 1488 Hertel Ave. on the corner of Sterling Ave.
 This tiny, cash-only establishment offers a simple menu highlighting clams.
 This includes clams raw, steamed, casino or “Cajun casino.”
 They also serve oysters raw, steamed or Rockefeller.
 Additionally, you can also order crab legs (snow, king or dungeness), mussels, lobster and seafood cocktails.
 Heat lovers, rejoice: They make their own hot sauce with marinated peppers sourced from around the world.
 They caution: “Full flavor and full throttle.”